tderflinger/MMM-GConnect/README.md

 | `showMap`      | Boolean, set to true to show a map of the route |
 | `mapTilerKey`      | API key of the MapTiler map service.
 Only needed when you want to show a map. |

+## TCX Files Wanted

+In order to thoroughly test and make the application more robust, I am looking for TCX file donations.
+Please remove all private data.
+The TCX file is only used to test the functionality of the application.

+Are you interested?
+Please contact me.

 ## Testing

 I have tested the `Magic Mirror² GConnect` module on an Raspberry Pi 3B with Raspberry OS